quangdv09/quangdv09.github.io/README.md

-# Instructions

-## To create your own academic website
+## Instruction to create your own academic website

 1. Register a GitHub account if you don't have one and confirm your e-mail (required!)
 1. Fork [this repository](https://github.com/quangdv09/quangdv09.github.io) by clicking the "fork" button in the top right.